ldenisey/idea-openscad/README.md

 # OpenSCAD Language Support for IntelliJ Platform

-OpenSCAD language plugin for IntelliJ Platform IDEs (Idea, PyCharm, etc).
+[OpenSCAD](https://openscad.org/index.html) language plugin for IntelliJ Platform IDEs (Idea, PyCharm, etc).
 It provides :

-* Preview split panel, based on OpenSCAD rendering with [viewstl](https://github.com/omrips/viewstl)
+* Preview split panel, based on [OpenSCAD](https://openscad.org/index.html) rendering with [viewstl](https://github.com/omrips/viewstl)
-* syntax highlighting
+* Syntax highlighting
-* code completion
+* Code completion
-* code navigation
+* Code navigation
-* formatting
+* Formatting
-* code folding support
+* Code folding support
-* structure views
+* Structure views
-* library support
+* Library support
+* Color picking
-* context menu actions for opening OpenSCAD and exporting model
+* Actions for opening OpenSCAD and exporting model
-* a color scheme close to the built-in OpenSCAD editor
+* Color scheme close to the built-in OpenSCAD editor

 ## Configuration

 ### OpenSCAD executable

-OpenSCAD needs to be installed on your machine for the preview editor and the context menu actions.
+[OpenSCAD](https://openscad.org/downloads.html) needs to be installed on your machine for the preview editor and the context menu actions.

 The plugin will search for an OpenSCAD executable in standard installation paths at startup.